mpv-player/mpv/DOCS/man/options.rst

     when the video becomes smaller than the window in the respective direction

-    After zooming in until the video is bigger the window, panning with `--video-align-x` and/or `--video-align-y`, and zooming out until the video is smaller than the window, this is useful to recenter the video in the window.
+    After zooming in until the video is bigger the window, panning with ``--video-align-x`` and/or ``--video-align-y``, and zooming out until the video is smaller than the window, this is useful to recenter the video in the window.

-    Default: no.
+    Default: no. The default is changed to yes for images.

 ``--video-margin-ratio-left=<val>``, ``--video-margin-ratio-right=<val>``, ``--video-margin-ratio-top=<val>``, ``--video-margin-ratio-bottom=<val>``
     Set extra video margins on each border (default: 0).
 Each value is a ratio